 So, if you can be patient and work hard, there’s money to be made from blogging, especially if you’re putting out good content and attracting the right audience.

-Find the things that you’re interested in and write about those.
+You can start by finding the things that you’re interested in and writing about those.

 The more content you can turn out, the better.

 Gaining an audience is a slow process, but regardless of how it goes, you will still come out with a pretty impressive portfolio at the end.

 While it may take you longer to make any money from blogging, there is something to be said for the connections and networking opportunities that you can make along the way.

 The blogging community is massive and you can easily find people in your industry who may have some advice or are willing to help you advance your career.

 Learn more about blogging in this guide!
 Should I Start A Blog? – What To Know Before Taking On This Side Hustle.

 Ready to start blogging?
 I suggest using SiteGround for your blog hosting because they’re affordable and the same host I use (and love) for all of my websites.

 Making money on Medium is one of the easiest ways to dip your toes in the world of writing for income.